 When we speak to a person, our perceptions of their speech are modulated by social things about them such as their race.

-Using a matched guise study, I investigated how listeners' experience with and stereotypes about Black talkers influenced their perception of the diphthong /ai/.
+Using a matched guise study as the basis for my undergraduate thesis, I investigated how listeners' experience with and stereotypes about Black talkers influenced their perception of the diphthong /ai/.

 2016.
 The sociophonetics of Blackness.
 Presented at the Mellon Mays Undergraduate Fellowship Research Forum, Evanston, IL.